Our House (1960 TV series): Cast

-With the death of Trader Falkner in 2021, Eugenie Cavanagh is the last surviving cast member.
+The last surviving cast member, Eugenie Cavanagh, died in March 2024.

 Plot

 Nine people - two couples and five individuals - find themselves at an estate agents in desperate need of a place to live.
 With none being able to buy a property alone, they decide to pool their money and buy one large house together.
 Georgina is a librarian who, forced to remain quiet at work, is loud when at home.
 Simon is a likeable loner who works in the local council's rates office whilst Daisy goes from one job to another quickly.
 Gordon is a law student and Herbert a shy, single bank clerk.
 Captain Illiffe is a retired naval captain and his wife a violinist.
 Stephen and Marcia Hatton are newly-weds.

 Episodes

 The first series of Our House aired on ITV in late 1960 on Sundays at 3.25pm.
 The series consisted of 13 episodes, each 55 minutes long.
 The second series broadcast for 26 45-minute episodes from 1961 to 1962 on Saturdays at 7.40pm.
 The first seven episodes of series two aired fortnightly across the entire ITV network.
 However, the remaining episodes - which aired weekly - were not shown in the London region.

 Out of a total of 39 episodes, only three are known to have survived in the archives.
 The three surviving episodes are "Simply Simon", "A Thin Time" and "Love to Georgina", all from the first series.
 The surviving episodes have not been seen on British television since 1962.